 If you go between the hours of 9:00-11:00am you may catch the Tuna auction.
 I arrived after 12 so I missed it but I still got to watch them offloading some Tuna heads.
 The heads of the Tuna have the best meat and are quite valuable.

-Once you’ve gotten your fill of seafood head over to the Hamarikyu Gardens for some peace and quiet as well as some spectacular views of the Tokyo skyline.
+Once you have gotten your fill of seafood head over to the Hamarikyu Gardens for some peace and quiet as well as some spectacular views of the Tokyo skyline.
 The backdrop of the city is a unique yet stark contrast to the natural beauty of this park that is nearly 400 years old!